OtacilioN/awesome-hacktoberfest/CODE_OF_CONDUCT.md

 ## Our Standards

 Examples of behaviour that contributes to creating a positive environment include:
+* The most important thing parents can do to prevent children from having a negative development   outcome is to create a protective and caring environment in the families.
 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism